Monthly Archives: July 2008

 Corporate Rhetoric, the Decline of Individual Rights, and What You Can Do About It

-If you listened only to corporate-based rhetoric, you would get the following impressions about individuals who sue organizations: Frivolous lawsuits are out of control, and too many huge verdicts are being awarded to individuals who spill coffee on themselves and … Continue reading
+• Frivolous lawsuits are out of control, and too many huge verdicts are being awarded to individuals who spill coffee on themselves and the like.

 Filed under Philosophy - Employee Rights